 As the world looks to reduce its dependence on fossil-based resources, the transition from a linear to a circular plastics ecosystem is a critical global challenge.
 A successful transition will require unprecedented growth in infrastructure.
 The implementation of new business models and a critical alignment of stakeholder policies are all purposely driven by effective government regulations and incentives.

 The circular plastic service examines the various levers that will determine the pace and efficacy of this plastic transition within the context of its carbon footprint.
-The circular plastic service differs from other market services offered by chemical market analytics in that this service which comprised of individual modules, each addressing a particular aspect of the overall plastic circularity transition, with each module having a delivery format and update schedule that best fits the module’s mission.
+The circular plastic service differs from other market services offered by chemical market analytics in that this service which is comprised of individual modules, each addressing a particular aspect of the overall plastic circularity transition, with each module having a delivery format and update schedule that best fits the module’s mission.